innolitics/rdm/rdm/init_files/documents/software_plan.md

 Some frontend runtime dependencies are compiled into our static files.

 Others are loaded over CDNs.
 We only allow frontend dependencies to be loaded from other domains if [subsource integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) is used.
-That is, the "integrity" HTML attribute must be present
+That is, the "integrity" HTML attribute must be present.

 ## Common Defects Management Plan